open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 To use the Target Allocator, you need to set `spec.targetallocator.enabled` to `true`.
 (See previous note about supported modes.)

-To use the Prometheus service discovery functionality, you’ll need to do two things:

-First, you need to enable it by setting `spec.targetallocator.prometheusCR.enabled` to `true`.

-Next, you need to make sure that the [Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md) of the deployed Collector is made aware of the Target Allocator in the Collector config section of the spec by setting the `target_allocator.endpoint`:
+Next, you need to make sure that the Prometheus receiver of the deployed Collector is made aware of the Target Allocator in the Collector config section of the spec by setting the `target_allocator.endpoint`: